JHU-PL-Lab/www-fpse/lecture/lists.md

 remove_negatives  [1;-1;2;-2;0];;
 ```

-Note that you can either inline the function as a `fun` or can declare it in advance:
+Note that you can either inline the function as an anonymous `fun` or can declare it in advance:
 ```ocaml
 let gtz x = x >= 0;;
 List.filter ~f:gtz [1;-1;2;-2;0];;
 ```
-Usually for short functions it is better to inline them, it makes the code more readable.
+Usually for short functions it is better to inline them as it is more concise

 Let us use `filter` to write a function determining if a list has any negative elements: